+How realistic and even feasible is this idea of autonomy?
 Let's pause for a moment: Can you name one achievement that was purely and authentically your own without another person playing any role in it?

-You may not have given it much thought, but the polarities of independence vs. interconnectedness and competition vs. collaboration are of particular relevance when focusing on sustainability.
-To begin with, the environmental and social challenges are complex and multidimensional, making it impossible for any one person to solve on their own.
-It is only through collective thinking, action and the collaboration of multiple stakeholders that we will be able to develop alternatives.
+The polarities of independence vs. interconnectedness and competition vs. collaboration are of particular relevance when focusing on sustainability.
+The environmental and social challenges are complex and multidimensional, making it impossible for any person to solve on their own.
+It is only through collective thinking, action and collaboration of multiple stakeholders that we will be able to develop alternatives.
 (This, by the way, makes sustainability a great opportunity for contributing personal skills to a larger cause).